SkyleafTech/SkyleafTech.github.io/_posts/2019-08-09-Docker ELK MultiNode Certificate.md

 # ELK Certificate

-On this post I have encountered a difficulty, "Where can I start with it", but eventually I found these two blog, funny is the one only cover es multi node ssl transport communicating, another one cover elasticsearch + logstash + kibana, but not the es multi node; therefore I decided to combine it together.
+On this post I have encountered a difficulty, "Where can I start with it", but eventually I found these two blog, funny thing is the one only cover ***es multi node ssl transport communicating***, another one cover ***single node of elasticsearch + logstash + kibana***, but not the es multi node with kibana and logstash; therefore I decided to combine it together.

-Here is the two sources: office [configuring-tls-docker](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/configuring-tls-docker.html)，[office elastic github](https://github.com/elastic/stack-docker/blob/master/docker-compose.yml)。
+Here is the two sources: [configuring-tls-docker](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/configuring-tls-docker.html)，[official elastic github](https://github.com/elastic/stack-docker/blob/master/docker-compose.yml)。

-These two example does give me a lecture of how the docker can create certificate for elasticsearch, and how to use docker compose to set it up for entire elk.
-Normally, we use elasticsearch-certgen tool to generate the certificate, then unzip and copy the crt and key file to our elk folder, and we need instances.yml to generate all serivces's certificates file.
-However, this time we want to do it in Docker.
+These two example does give me a lecture of how the docker can create certificate for elasticsearch and how to use docker compose to set it up for entire elk with authentication.
+Normally, we use elasticsearch-certgen tool to generate the certificate, then unzip and copy the crt and key file to our elk folder, ( we use instances.yml to generate all serivces's certificates file at a time.).
+However this time we want to do it in Docker.
 How do we gernerate certificate and also setup password to all elk service?